-In addition, foreign national aviation units deploying to the U.S. for a Red Flag or Green Flag exercise at Nellis AFB often also ask for a Combat Enhancement Training (CET) deployment (typically 2 weeks) to a base close to Nellis AFB to maximize their training for the expense of deploying to the US.
-ACC/IAS coordinates partner nation participation in Red Flag and Green Flag exercises.
-If the partner nation asks for a CET deployment, ACC/IAS helps them find a location, works with the base leadership, and produces international FMS case documentation to support their efforts - provided the deployment is to an ACC base.
-DMAFB is highly desired for these CET deployments because of its deployed-squadron facilities, proximity to ranges and Nellis AFB, favorable flying weather, and ability to support a great deal of information exchange among partners and potential coalition members.
-Expansion of Red Flag and Green Flag are not expected at this time and are not part of this Proposed Action.
+9 Foreign national aviation units deploying to the U.S. for a Red Flag or Green Flag exercise at 10 Nellis AFB often also ask for a Combat Enhancement Training (CET) deployment (typically 2) 11 weeks) to a base close to Nellis AFB to maximize their training for the expense of deploying to 12 the US.
+ACC/IAS coordinates partner nation participation in Red Flag and Green Flag 13 exercises.
+If the partner nation asks for a CET deployment, ACC/IAS helps them find a location, 14 works with the base leadership, and produces international FMS case documentation to support 15 their efforts - provided the deployment is to an ACC base.
+DMAFB is highly desired for these 16 CET deployments because of its deployed-squadron facilities, proximity to ranges and Nellis 17 AFB, favorable flying weather, and ability to support a great deal of information exchange 18 among partners and potential coalition members.

-Two action alternatives have been identified that would completely or partially satisfy the purpose and need.
+Two action alternatives have been identified that would completely or partially satisfy the purpose and need to update and implement the Total Force Training Mission.
 The No Action Alternative is described in Section 2.2 and will be carried forward for analysis, as required by CEQ regulations.
 The No Action Alternative will serve as the baseline to which the other action alternatives will be compared.
 The descriptions of the alternatives include the types of aircraft that are expected to participate in visiting unit training activities.
 In the event that other aircraft are used in future training events, the appropriate NEPA analysis would be required.

-2.1 Selection Standards
+28 2.1 Selection Criteria

-Several pertinent issues were considered during the formulation of the alternatives that meet the purpose and need, including the existence of adequate airspace and weapons training ranges; physical features such as long runways, live ordnance loading areas (LOLA), and repair facilities; climatic conditions that allow year-round training; and available equipment and personnel resources.
+29 Several pertinent issues were considered during the formulation of the alternatives, including 30 the existence of adequate airspace and weapons training ranges; physical features such as 31 long runways, live ordnance loading areas (LOLA), and repair facilities; climatic conditions that 32 allow year-round training; and available equipment and personnel resources.
 Numerous training airspaces, including restricted areas (RA), military operations areas (MOAs), military training routes (MTR), and Air Traffic Control Assigned Airspace (ATCAA), are used throughout southern Arizona.
 The training activities proposed would be within the capacity of existing airspace and ranges, which have been previously established by the Federal Aviation Administration (FAA) and evaluated relative to potential environmental impacts (e.g., U.S. Air Force 1988; U.S. Air Force and U.S. Department of the Interior, 2010; ACC 2012).
 These MOAs, routes, and other airspace will be discussed in later parts of Section 2.

-The Barry M. Goldwater Range (BMGR) contains a vast array of targets capable of receiving live and inert ordnance, including premier electronic targeting systems at the North Tactical Range (NTAC), South Tactical Range (STAC), and East Tactical Range (ETAC).
-Such capabilities are not readily available to most other NGB units and foreign national units at other national ranges for concurrent training on a year-round basis.
+9 The Barry M. Goldwater Range (BMGR) contains a vast array of targets capable of receiving 10 live and inert ordnance, including premier electronic targeting systems at the North Tactical 11 Range (NTAC), South Tactical Range (STAC), and East Tactical Range (ETAC).
+Such 12 capabilities are not readily available to most other NGB units and foreign national units at other 13 national ranges for concurrent training on a year-round basis.

-In addition to vast airspace and premier target ranges discussed above, the following assets were considered to be selection criteria used to develop the alternatives, because their presence at a training location are integral to the efficiency and effectiveness of the Total Force Training:
+15 In addition to vast airspace and premier target ranges, the following assets are considered to be

+16 selection criteria because their presence at a training location are integral to the efficiency and
-Facilities and Administration

-- LOLA capable of handling up to 5,000-pound munitions - Live munitions storage and build-up facilities - Bulk Fuel Storage and Loading Area - On-base medical, lodging, and dining facilities - On-base master mechanics/maintenance for the A-10, C-130, HH-60, and F-16 aircraft maintenance (beyond that with which units would normally deploy)
+- 17 effectiveness of the Total Force Training: - 18 - 19 Facilities and Administration - 20 - LOLA capable of handling up to 5,000-pound munitions - 22 Live munitions storage and build-up facilities - Bulk Fuel Storage and Loading Area - On-base medical, lodging, and dining facilities - On-base master mechanics/maintenance for the A-10, C-130, HH-60, and F-16 aircraft maintenance (beyond that with which units would normally deploy) - 26 27